webflow-development/webflow.github.io/_posts/2025-06-23-bicep-deployment-solution.md

 # Example

-You can find a complete example project demonstrating the Bicep Deployment Stack, including pipeline configuration and sample infrastructure code, in the following repository:
+A complete example project demonstrating the Bicep Deployment Solution, including pipeline configuration and sample infrastructure code, is available in the following repository:

 > **[Bicep Deployment Solution on GitLab](https://gitlab.com/webflow-techblog/bicep-deployment-solution)**

 ### Results

-This is how my example looks like on Azure.
+This is how my example looks on Azure.

 **Subscriptions**
 <a href="/assets/2025-06-08-bicep-deployment-solution/bicep-deployment-solution-subscriptions.png" target="_blank">